Adding the EPG to MPTS

 Flussonic can generate MPTS streams with an embedded electronic program guide (EPG).
 You no longer need to use an additional EPG generator and remultiplexer to add EPG to TV channels.

-Flussonic takes the EPG from files in the XMLTV format and converts it into EIT (service information tables) of the output transport stream.
+• Takes the EPG from XMLTV files and converts it into EIT.
 The EIT is included into the transport stream both for the current multiplexer (Actual) and for other multiplexers in a network (Other).
 The EPG is packed into the target bitrate, and a stream with a ready-made schedule goes to UDP multicast.

 The description of the file format can be found at xmltv.org, and the broadcast schedule in this format is available at teleguide.info.